alders/mythtv-stream-hls-dash/README.md

 [^21]: Only VAAPI and no HW acceleration has been tested.
 Feedback on
     untested acceleration is appreciated.

-[^22]: The channel information is extracted from MythTV automagically.
+[^22]: The channel information is extracted from MythTV automatically.

 [^23]: FFmpeg encoding is stopped without checking if other users are
     watching the stream.